superhenryman/Caption-The-Image/README.md

 You're given an AI generated image, and users must caption it within 30 secods.
 Whoever is closest to the correct answer wins.
+AI generation was made by the repo I forked from.